 In Wamba and Marsabit there were intergenerational dialogues where the women had an open and candid conversation with the girls on issues affecting them.
 This was an opportunity for the girls to share what they had learned during the workshops and for the women to learn about some of the retrogressive cultures practiced in their communities and finding ways and solutions on how to support the girls.
+Both the women and the girls have a lot to learn before they are able to do away with some of these practices but having this dialogue was a starting point for them both.

-the Cameroon activities, there was a large presence of men.
+In the Cameroon activities, there was a large presence of men.
 This was a very significant participation especially in the Mbororo community because like many other African indigenous communities, the men are the decision makers in the home and the community.
 This was an opportunity to share with the men the negative impacts of harmful cultural practices and the effect it has on not only the girl but on the community as well.
+Having this dialogue opens the door for girls to have open conversations about the issues affecting them.